Tokarev Model 1927

-The Tokarev Model 1927 submachine gun was an experimental firearm developed in the Soviet Union under the leadership of Fedor Vasilievich Tokarev as part of the Soviet Union's drive to be self sufficient in armaments.
+The Tokarev Model 1927 submachine gun was an experimental firearm developed in the Soviet Union under the leadership of Fedor Vasilievich Tokarev as part of the Soviet Union's drive to be self-sufficient in armaments.
 It was a blowback-operated, two trigger weapon which fired a 7.62 mm round originally intended as a revolver round.

 Before it could go into production other manufacturers produced their own submachine guns.
 In competitive trials a weapon designed by Degtyarev proved superior and further development of the Tokarev was halted.

 Origin

 Owing to supply problems, in 1924 the Soviet leadership decided to abandon all weapons using foreign ammunition.
 As a consequence, production of the Fedorov Avtomat was halted in 1925 and was withdrawn from service by 1928.
-In 1925 the Soviet Army commission for weapons decided that submachineguns should be introduced into army service, initially as offensive weapons for low-ranking officers.
+In 1925 the Soviet Army commission for weapons decided that submachine guns should be introduced into army service, initially as offensive weapons for low-ranking officers.
 Consequently, a contest was started the following year for such weapons.
 Tokarev, who was familiar with Fedorov's work, decided to take up the challenge of producing a suitable substitute weapon that would work with permissible ammunition.
 This resulted in the first Soviet-made submachine gun using the 7.62×38mmR revolver round, because at the time there was no Soviet automatic pistol round accepted for army use.